 Scholars of the state tend to think about weak statehood as the outcome of purely domestic phenomena.
 This perspective fails to account for international processes and external actors who attempt to shape political order, alter the rules of domestic governance, improve state capacity, and in some cases, actively undermine state authority.
 Despite norms of Westphalian sovereignty, states have never existed in political autarky.
 My work in this research theme examines the myriad ways in which states attempt to influence domestic state authority and the consequences of their actions for political order.

 The centerpieces of my work on international influence are my first solo-authored book, Crippling Leviathan (Cornell University Press, 2020) and its related article.
 I explore why state consolidation, defined as state authority over territory, is not uniform within countries.
 I show that external adversaries weaken the state and promote ungoverned space through foreign subversion.
 Both projects developed from my dissertation, which won APSA‘s 2016 Helen Dwight Reid (now Merze Tate) award for the best dissertation in the field of international relations, law, and politics.

 Related work in this research theme examines international efforts to improve governance in weak states.
 Whereas Crippling Leviathan demonstrates the power of external adversaries in deconsolidating states, my other work shows the limits of what outsiders can achieve.
-In an invited contribution for the Annual Review of Political Science, I draw lessons from the domestic statebuilding literature to argue that two primary goals of international statebuilding, violence management and governance reform, may be fundamentally at odds with each other.
+In an forthcoming contribution for the Annual Review of Political Science, I draw lessons from the domestic statebuilding literature to argue that two primary goals of international statebuilding, violence management and governance reform, may be fundamentally at odds with each other.
 In other work, I show that global performance indicators, an important tool of global governance, are unlikely to stimulate third-party pressure for anti-corruption reform in rated states.
 Even well-intended efforts to improve development outcomes through development assistance can backfire by weakening state capacity.
 My current research in this theme examines the promise and limits of external efforts to construct a Weberian and liberal political order after civil war.

 Crippling Leviathan: How Foreign Subversion Weakens the State.
 2020.
 Ithaca, NY: Cornell University Press.